codediodeio/stripe-firebase-master-course/README.md

+# 7. Subscriptions

+This is the most complex section of the course.
+It will show you how to create a subscription with recurring payment, retrieve the user's active subscriptions from the API, and cancel subscriptions.

+- Create Plans and Subscriptions
+- Get the Plan Details
+- Cancel a Plan
+- Unit Test

 # 6. Charges

 The hard part is over and we're ready to get paid!
 In this section, we will charge a customer's credit card for a fixed amount and retrieve their charge history.